Scope and priorities

 A key aim of population health research is to understand how and why health and wellbeing varies within and between populations and across the life course, and how the health of the public can be improved through clinical or public health interventions.

-The public sector funding responsibility for population science and public health is shared between UK Research and Innovation (UKRI), the National Institute for Health Research (NIHR) and the health departments of Scotland, Ireland and Wales.
+The public sector funding responsibility for population science and public health is shared between UK Research and Innovation (UKRI), the National Institute for Health Research (NIHR) and the health departments of Scotland, Northern Ireland and Wales.

 We lead on discovery work in population health sciences and all aspects of global public health research, with the health departments responsible for more applied public health research in the UK.